-Practitioner of the Month: Uma Acharekar, Interim Physiotherapist
+Practitioner of the Month: Uma Acharekar, Registered Physiotherapist

 Every month, we’re showcasing one of our amazing practitioners so you can get to know them and their services better.